gab1823/DoS-and-Modification-Attacks/README.txt

-This file describes the python programs used for DoS Attack and Modification Attack.
+This file describes the Python programs used for DoS Attack and Modification Attack.

 The programs are the following: